HomeTrue North Blog

 Sunset in East Downtown Calgary

-For lovers of the outdoors, there are many things to do.
+Calgary is located on the Bow River, just 80 kilometres east of Alberta's majestic Rocky Mountains.
+Once home to the 1988 Winter Olympics, this charming city offers amazing outdoor experiences.
 Try skiing and snowboarding in the winter and whitewater rafting and camping in the summer.
 If you're looking for an exciting getaway, this vibrant Canadian city is the perfect destination!
 Our Canadian rail tour experts have put together a list of the top things to do in Calgary, Canada:

 1. The Military Museums